Lasgush Poradeci: Writings and publications

 Lasgush Poradeci was undoubtedly fascinated by the aesthetics of nature.
 Visible in his poem Poradeci, he admired the environment of his beloved hometown Pogradec at the Lake of Ohrid which never ceased to fascinate and enchant him.
 His poetic creations are based on the four elements, earth, water, air and fire, which are the essential themes in his poetry.
 He further divided poetry between landscape poems, love poems and philosophical poems while all his poems are essentially meditative-philosophical.

 He composed two extraordinary collections of poetry including Vallja e yjve and Ylli i zemrës both published in Romania in 1933 and 1937 respectively.
 His poetry is far away from being Romantic and engaging compared to the poetry of the Albanian Renaissance.
 It is characterised by deep thoughts, labyrinthine feelings and powerful universal ideas.

 During the same period, he contributed verses to the Albanian weekly newspaper Shqipëri' e re (New Albania).
 Other Poradeci works include "The theological excursion of Socrates", "About to", "Kamadeva", "Ballads of Muharrem" and "Reshit Collaku".
 The entire work that Lasgush Poradeci made was all about Pogradec, his birthplace.

 Poradeci's complete works were published in 1989.

-Poradeci has been also active in translating several notable international literary works into the Albanian language.
+Poradeci was also active in translating several notable international literary works into the Albanian language.